atamberg/cs341-firegl/final/final.md

 #### Implementation

-We began by implementing a basic billboard shader.
-To support real particle systems, we extended our particle containers to store lists of particles and render the same mesh instance for each one.
+We began by implementing a basic billboard shader ([billboard.frag.glsl](../src/render/shaders/billboard.frag.glsl) and [billboard.vert.glsl](../src/render/shaders/billboard.vert.glsl)).
+To support real particle systems, we extended our particle containers ([fire_and_smoke.js](../src/scene_resources/fire_and_smoke.js) and [rainbow_vomit_particles.js](../src/scene_resources/rainbow_vomit_particles.js)) to store lists of particles and render the same mesh instance for each one.
 Initial performance was poor, as the draw logic iterated over each particle on the CPU (JavaScript side).
 To address this, we implemented GPU instancing, allowing us to upload particle data, such as position offsets, colors, and sizes, in a single draw call per container.
 This optimization significantly improved rendering performance.
 We still use the original billboard fragment and vertex shaders for our particles, but we could replace them with alternate shaders, e.g., shaders that render 3D meshes to achieve 3D particles instead.

 We removed the original `billboard_sr.js` file after we were able to fully replicate our 'billboard' with a particle container.